 ACE service is designed to support all OCUL university libraries in Ontario.
 The following 17 universities actively participate in the continued development of ACE:

-Starting in January 2015, ACE service has also been extended to select Ontario Colleges as a part of a year-long trial.
-For more information about this, please refer to the OCLS website for the announcement.
+Starting in January 2015, the ACE service has also been extended to participating Ontario Colleges.
+For more information about this partnership, please refer to the OCLS website.
+The following 24 colleges are currently a part of the ACE project: